lucasstarsz/Java-Discord-Bot-Template/README.md

 ## Building and Running

 - Open up a terminal, such as Bash or Powershell
-- Navigate to the top level folder of this project (`".../Discord Bot Template"`)
+- Navigate to the top level folder of this project (`".../Discord-Bot-Template"`)
 - Type `gradle wrapper` to ensure gradle works as intended
   - You only need to run this the first time you download the project.
 - Build the program using `./gradlew clean build`.